samuel-sjoden/obsidian-vault/content/Machine Design/Stresses In Gears.md

 There are two primary forces in gears: [[Bending Stress]] from the catelevering of the teeth and contact stress from the contact between the teeth.

+When designing systems with gears, analyzing the stresses in the gears usually is what comes after analyzing the [[Forces In Gears]]
 ## Hertz Contact Stress
 Whereever the two objects make contact there is a small path of material that deforms slightly.
 Depending on the geometry of the contact patch the stress distribution changes.
 The involute profile of the gears make contact in a cylindrical profile.